marcbllv/PredExpl/README.md

 #### Linear models

+By definition linear models are the easiest to interpret without an on-top explanation algorithm: one only has to look at the coefficients to see the relative importance of each variable.

-In a linear model, the final prediction is the sum of the feature value and the regression coefficient, plus some overall bias.
+We can also compute the direct contribution to the outcome: the final prediction is the sum of the feature value and the regression coefficient, plus some overall bias.
 So on a prediction level, multiplying each regression coefficient by the feature value give the direct influence of the feature value on the prediction.

 Moreover, the coefficient directly gives an idea on how the prediction is going to evolve when perturbing a feature.

-***Image***

 #### Tree-based algorithms